lauragift21/youtube-mcp-server/README.md

 ### **📈 Channel Analytics**
 > *"Show me my YouTube channel performance for the past 30 days"*

-> *"What's my revenue per mille (RPM) and which videos are most profitable?"*

-> *"How has my subscriber growth been trending?"*

 ### **🎯 Content Strategy**
 > *"What should I make a video about next in the AI/tech space?"*

 > *"Analyze my competitors and show me content opportunities I'm missing"*

-> *"Which of my video topics get the best engagement?"*

 ### **👥 Audience Insights**
 > *"Who are my viewers?
 Show me demographics and geography data"*

-> *"What devices do my viewers use and when do they watch?"*

-> *"How does my audience retention compare to industry averages?"*

 ## 🏗️ Architecture